scottcheng/renren-album-downloader/README.md

 ----

 1. Go to a Renren album that you want.
+   * Currently only supports user albums.
+Public page albums will be supported in future releases.
    * Not a album share page (yet).
 If you happen to be in a album share page, please click on the link below the album name to the real album page.

 2. Click "Download album".